855579762735/debian-server/readme.md

 ```

 ### Applying to Containers and Limitations
 Make sure that in your `docker-compose.yaml` or Docker run commands that you include the user environment variable, using `user:` and `--user` respectively.
 Currently containers that require access to the docker socket will fail running as an unprivileged user.
 There are also times where the container demands specific permissions on certain files.
+There are also times where containers will attempt to write to privileged directories and fail if there's no volume setup for those directories, for example `/data`, even if you don't actually need the data stored in those directories on the host you may need to add them to the volumes section.
 > **Note about Traefik Reverse Proxy**<br>
 > Traefik will refuse to start if it's `acme.json` file has the permissions of 700, to remedy this run `sudo chmod 600 acme.json`.
 All other files and folders in Traefik do not seem to require this adjustment.